Skip to main content

 Disease images can be found on the Center for Food Security and Public Health Webpage about HPAI Avian influenza is a reportable disease.
 Immediately report animals with any of these signs to state or federal animal health officials.
 For more information on LPAI/HPAI in poultry, visit the USDA APHIS website on Avian Influenza.
 For more information on avian influenza in people, visit the Illinois Department of Public Health

-Virulent Newcastle Disease (VND)
+Virulent Newcastle Disease (vND)

 Formerly know as Exotic Newcastle Disease, Virulent Newcastle Disease (VND) is a serious, highly contagious viral disease that can affect poultry and other birds.
 Chickens can get very sick and die suddenly while other domestic poultry such as turkeys can also become ill.
 Waterfowl can naturally carry VND and usually don't show any signs of illness.
 VND poses a rare risk to humans as it may cause eye inflammation and mild fever-like symptoms.
 There is no food safety concern.